rosslh/rosshill.ca/content/wtformat.md

 tags: [typescript, vuedotjs]
 ---

-In the fast-paced world of web development, efficiency is key.
-Developers constantly seek tools that streamline their workflow and reduce the time spent on repetitive tasks.
-One such task is date formatting, which can be a headache due to the variety of format codes required by different libraries.
-Enter WTFormat, a user-friendly tool that simplifies the date formatting process, saving developers time and effort.
+I built WTFormat to take the headache out of date formatting.
+Every JavaScript date library uses its own format codes, and I got tired of looking them up.
+WTFormat hands you the right format string for whichever library you're using, so you can stop memorizing arcane tokens and get back to building.

-WTFormat takes a straightforward approach to date formatting.
-There is a text input where you write a date in your desired format.
-When you hit the "generate" button, WTFormat outputs the corresponding format codes for popular date libraries such as date-fns, Moment.js, Day.js, and Luxon.
-This eliminates the need for developers to memorize or search for format codes, allowing them to focus on more critical aspects of their projects.
+WTFormat keeps things simple.
+You type a date in the format you want into a text input, hit "generate", and WTFormat spits out the corresponding format codes for date-fns, Moment.js, Day.js, and Luxon.
+No more digging through docs or guessing whether `YYYY` or `yyyy` is the right token this time.

-### Benefits for Developers
+### Benefits for developers

-WTFormat caters to developers of all skill levels.
-Front-end developers can quickly implement consistent date formats across their projects without the hassle of looking up format codes.
-Full-stack developers can seamlessly transition between projects that utilize different date libraries, as WTFormat provides the necessary format codes for each library.
-Beginners can use WTFormat to learn how various libraries handle date formatting through its intuitive interface.
+WTFormat works for developers at any level.
+If you're a front-end developer, you can drop consistent date formats into your project without looking anything up.
+If you bounce between full-stack projects that use different date libraries, WTFormat gives you the right codes for each one.
+If you're just learning, you can compare how each library handles formatting in one place.

-The benefits of WTFormat extend beyond the development team.
-Project managers can use the tool to clearly communicate desired date formats to developers, ensuring that everyone is on the same page.
-This reduces miscommunication and potential errors, leading to a more efficient development process.

-As web development continues to evolve, tools like WTFormat will play an increasingly crucial role in simplifying common tasks.
-By streamlining the date formatting process, WTFormat contributes to increased productivity and improved code quality.
-As more developers adopt tools that prioritize efficiency, we can expect to see a rise in innovative and engaging web experiences.
+The tool helps non-developers too.
+A project manager can use WTFormat to communicate the exact date format they want, which keeps everyone on the same page and cuts down on miscommunication.

 ### Conclusion

-WTFormat is a game-changer for developers who want to optimize their workflow and reduce the time spent on repetitive tasks.
-By providing a user-friendly interface and generating format codes for popular date libraries, WTFormat simplifies the date formatting process.
-As a result, developers can focus on creating cutting-edge web applications, while project managers can ensure clear communication and consistent date formats across their projects.
-In the fast-paced world of web development, tools like WTFormat are essential for staying ahead of the curve.
+I built WTFormat for developers who want to cut down on repetitive lookups.
+The interface is straightforward, it generates format codes for the popular date libraries, and that's it.
+Developers focus on shipping their applications, project managers communicate the format they want clearly, and everyone moves a little faster.